Tom Atkins (footballer): AFL career

 During his first two seasons, Atkins was most used as a pressure forward by Geelong coach Chris Scott, switching to defence during the 2021 AFL season.
 He would take an opportunity to move into the Geelong midfield during the 2022 AFL season, with his tenacity and pressure often setting the tone for his teammates to follow.
 Atkins would play a key role in Geelong's 2022 success, with the club winning the 2022 AFL Grand Final.
 Atkins would finish fifth in the club's Carji Greeves Medal count, winning the Tom Harley Award as best clubman for 2022.

+Atkins followed up 2022 with a strong season in 2023.
+He finished second to Tom Stewart in the 2023 Carji Greeves Medal count, and won the Tom Harley Award for best clubman for the second consecutive year.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.